Brianbla/ALMTools/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md

 ![](<media/25.jpg>)

-> **Talking Points:** For this lab we are using VSO Git.
+> **Talking Points:** For this lab we are using VSO Git project.
 The next couple of steps will allow us to add the PartsUnlimited source to a master repository.

 **3.** Navigate to [https://github.com/Microsoft/PartsUnlimited/tree/aspnet45](https://github.com/Microsoft/PartsUnlimited/tree/aspnet45) and download the sample as a zip